kurokikaze/node-search-engine/README.md

 Spider starts crawling pages and putting them into DB.

 To index crawled pages with Sphinx, enter `node /path/to/xmlpipe2.js` in `sphinx.conf` as xmlpipe2 source.
+To index newly created source right now, start indexer manually:

+    indexer <sourcename>

 ## Searching